Stalin Sort

 print(f"Gulag: {gulag}")

-Of the disadvantages, data loss can be noted, but if you move to a utopian, ideal, sorted list in O(n), how else?
+Among the disadvantages, one can note the loss of data, but if we move towards a utopian, ideal, sorted list in O(n), then how else?

 Links